South Melbourne FC: Competition timeline

 South Melbourne won eight premierships, two Dockerty Cups, and two Ampol Cups before their entrance into the National Soccer League (NSL) in 1977.
 In the 1984 season, they won their first NSL premiership and their first championship, defeating Sydney Olympic 4–2 over a 2-legged Grand Final.
 They won another four premierships and three championships, only in the 1997–98 season winning the double again, before the NSL folded in 2004.
 The club didn't enter the newly formed national competition, the A-League, due to the bidding process and one team for one state rule, and returned to playing at state level, entering the Victorian Premier League.
-Since then, they have won two premierships and two championships, with the most recent being in 2016.